dwilbourne/pvcInterfaces/src/interfaces/struct/tree/InterfacesComparison.md

 The following methods are common to both ordered and unordered nodes and are implemented in a single trait called TreenodeTrait.

+public function setNodeId(): void;
 public function getNodeId(): int;

 public function setParentId(?int $parentId): void;
 public function getParentId(): ?int;

 public function setTreeId(int $treeId): void;
 public function getTreeId(): ?int;

 public function setValueValidator(callable $callable) : void;
 public function getValueValidator() : ?callable;

 public function setValue($value): void;
 public function getValue();

 public function hydrate(array $nodeData): void;
 public function dehydrate(): array;

 The only other method that is part of the interface for unordered nodes is unsetReferences.
-Because ordered nodes have addition references (actual parent, actual tree), the implementations of these methods has to be different and so cannot be implemented in TreenodeTrait.
+Because ordered nodes have additional references (actual parent, actual tree), the implementations of these methods has to be different and so cannot be implemented in TreenodeTrait.
 UnsetReferences is implemented in each class separately.
 The effect of the method is the same, however.
-The node ends up with no attributes set other than its nodeid, which is designed to be immutable.
-Nodeid is set at construction time and never changes.
+The node ends up with no attributes set at all.

 Ordered nodes have several additional methods, but the first one to discuss is the setReferences method.